 National Ecosystem Assessments

 National policy-setting and decision-making processes often do not take the true value of biodiversity and ecosystem services fully into account.
 Ecosystem assessments can deliver an evidence base that meets the needs of different sectors and encourages integration.
-BES-Net’s support towards national ecosystem assessments is coordinated by UNEP-WCMC, with the support of UNESCO in fostering the participation of indigenous peoples and local communities and UNDP in enhancing the science-policy-practice dialogue in the process.
+BES-Net’s support towards national ecosystem assessments is coordinated by UNEP-WCMC, with the support of UNESCO in fostering the participation of Indigenous Peoples and local communities and UNDP in enhancing the science-policy-practice dialogue in the process.

 Trialogues

 The Trialogue methodology is an innovative, state-of-the-art approach that fosters trust, co-creation and collaboration among actors in the science, policy and practice communities.
 Tapping into the five senses, learning by doing and bringing together scientific, traditional and local knowledge, Trialogues offer a platform for policymakers, practitioners and researchers to design solutions together and influence decision-making.
-BES-Net’s work on the Trialogues is coordinated by UNDP GC-RED and country offices.

 Regional Trialogues